NigoroJr/verilogTown/development/README.md

 * Package: `com.me.myverilogTown`
 * Game class: `verilogTown` (need confirmation)
 * Uncheck `Generate iOS project`

-Use the shell script to copy source codes into the project you just created.
+* Location: whereever you want

+Use `copy_project.pl` to copy the libraries and .classpath files to the local repository.

 Note that the fixing the GWT error part in the page above only works if you have GWT Designer installed.